Skip navigation

 Considerations

-The outer ear or "pinna" forms when the baby is growing in the mother's womb.
+The outer ear or "pinna" forms when a baby is growing in the mother's womb.
 The growth of this ear part takes place at a time when many other organs are developing (such as the kidneys).
 Abnormal changes in the shape or position of the pinna may be a sign that the baby also has other related problems.

 Common abnormal findings include cysts in the pinna or skin tags.